 GOLO Release Proprietary Blend (297 mg)

-Rhodiola is the first ingredient listed so it makes up most of the 297 mg in the proprietary blend.
-Because it is considered an adaptogen, rhodiola is thought to help with a myriad of conditions ranging from fatigue to muscle strength and even increasing longevity.
+Rhodiola is the first ingredient listed, making up most of the 297 mg in the proprietary blend.
+Because it is considered an adaptogen, Rhodiola is thought to help with myriad conditions ranging from fatigue to muscle strength and even increasing longevity.
 Limited evidence exists for most reasons to use Rhodiola.
-When it comes to diabetes, laboratory animal studies suggest it may be beneficial in improving some aspects of the disease but unfortunately human studies appear to be lacking.
+When it comes to diabetes, laboratory animal studies suggest it may be beneficial in improving some aspects of the disease but unfortunately, human studies appear to be lacking.

 What we call berberine is actually a substance found in the undergrown roots of various plants such as goldenseal.
 Of all the reasons people use berberine, the two most studied are improving diabetes symptoms and lowering cholesterol levels.
 Some research finds berberine reduces blood sugar, insulin resistance, and HBA1c levels in people who have type II diabetes.
 Other research has even hinted berberine may be as effective as metformin for diabetes management.

 In one high-quality study, 24 people with metabolic syndrome (pre-diabetes) who took 1500 mg of berberine each day for 3 months experienced “remission” of metabolic syndrome which was reported in 9 people (36%) compared to placebo takers.
 The women taking berberine also benefited from significant reductions in waist circumference, blood sugar, triglycerides, and systolic blood pressure.
 Animal research suggests berberine exerts a positive influence on microbiome health too.

 At issue is whether the GOLO Release supplement has enough berberine to make a significant impact on pre-diabetes.
 Since GOLO uses a proprietary blend, we don't know how much berberine is being used in the supplement.

 Watch this video to see how well berberine lowers cholesterol levels.